The Fugitive movie caboose, walk to downtown

 Neighborhood

 Bryson City is a town of about 1,500 people with more stop signs than stoplights.
-The Tuckasegee River runs right through downtown, and most of what you'll want to do is within a few blocks: breweries, chocolate shops, ice cream parlor, a small aquarium, a fly fishing museum, and a street art mural trail you can walk in an afternoon.
-The Great Smoky Mountain Railway departs from the downtown depot.
-Great Smoky Mountains National Park trailhead parking is about a 10-minute drive.
-It's the kind of place where you leave your car parked and don't think about it again until you head to the trails.
+The Tuckasegee River runs right through downtown, and most of what you'll want is within a few blocks: breweries, a chocolate shop, an ice cream parlor, a small aquarium, a fly fishing museum, and a street art mural trail you can walk in an afternoon.
+The Great Smoky Mountains Railroad departs from the downtown depot.
+It's the kind of place where you park the car and don't think about it again until you head out to the trails.

 Guest Access

-• Entire caboose with four twin bunk beds • Full bathroom with shower • Hotel-style kitchenette (mini-fridge, microwave, coffee maker) • Private deck with outdoor seating • Shared fire pit and hammock area • Free parking on premises
+- Entire caboose with four twin bunks - Full bathroom with shower - Kitchenette - Private deck with seating - Shared fire pit and hammock - WiFi - TV - Free parking on site

 Find us